shoulders/qwcrm/.github/SECURITY.md

 ## Bug Bounty

 Sorry, we have no bug bounty rewards for the reports.
 All our donations are going to the server costs.
-But you name will be added to the version doc.